iky/nameko-demo/slides/slides.md

 Focus on the flow from Salesforce

+Tims is going to
+* demonstrate the issue
-Next: Tims shows the issue AND the solution in code
+* AND hopefully a solution in code

 -->